 When Belo Corp. spun off its newspaper businesses to form A. H. Belo, equitable adjustments were made with respect to stock options and restricted stock units (RSUs) originally relating to Belo common stock.
 Each outstanding Belo stock option was divided into two stock options: (1) an adjusted Belo stock option covering the same number of shares as the existing option but with an exercise price adjusted to reflect the value of A. H. Belo stock distributed to Belo shareholders; and (2) a new A. H. Belo stock option to acquire the number of shares of A. H. Belo Series B common stock equal to the product of the number of Belo stock options held by the person at the time of the spin-off and the distribution ratio.
-The exercise price of the new A. H. Belo stock option stock option stock on the spin date.
+The exercise price of the new A. H. Belo stock option was established by reference to the relative trading value of the A. H. Belo and Belo common stock on the spin date.